Netcracker/KubeMarine/documentation/internal/NetworkPerfomance.md

                  - iperf3-clients
    ```

-    For this plugin it is possible to configure nodeSelector, so that all iperf3 pods will be ran only on particular nodes:
+    For this plugin, it is possible to configure nodeSelector, so that all iperf3 pods will be ran only on particular nodes:
     ```yaml
     plugins:
       iperf3: